Bianca Montgomery: Storylines

 While Erica tries to protect her daughters throughout the trial, she lashes out at them for keeping the truth from her.
 Bianca gives birth to a daughter named Miranda in 2004, at a cabin which Bianca and Babe became stranded at during a thunderstorm.
 After a difficult birth for Bianca, Babe Carey goes to get help and ends up going into labor herself.
 Babe gives birth to a son with the help of her former husband Paul Cramer, whom she had called for help.
 During the commotion, Paul secretly kidnaps Babe's son and gives her Miranda instead, whilst claiming to Bianca that her daughter perished in a helicopter crash, which he had staged.
 Miranda is renamed Bess.
 Bianca grieves for her lost child, and even tries to kidnap Bess, not realizing she is her actual daughter.
-As she mourns, Bianca and Kendall become close with their mother again.
-When Bianca discovers the truth, she attempts to reclaim her daughter, but falls from a balcony during a scuffle with Miranda's acting father, JR Chandler, and ends up comatose.
+As she mourns, Bianca and Kendall become estranged from their mother, unable to reconcile that she wished Miranda had never been born.
+Eventually they both become close with their mother again.
+When Bianca discovers the truth about Miranda, she attempts to reclaim her daughter, but falls from a balcony during a scuffle with Miranda's acting father, JR Chandler, and ends up comatose.
 Miranda is later returned to Bianca, causing her to awake from her coma.
 Bianca never remembers how she fell, whether or not JR pushed her, but she holds him responsible for her fall.
-In addition, Bianca cannot forgive Babe, who had previously discovered Miranda/Bess's true maternity, but could not part with the child.
+In addition, Bianca cannot forgive Babe, who had previously discovered Miranda/Bess's true maternity, but could not part with the child and kept her as her own for nine months.

-Bianca's relationship with Lena ends when Lena returns to Poland, and her relationship with Maggie subsequently becomes an issue again, as Bianca realizes that she is still in love with her.
-Maggie, however, is romantically involved with Jonathan Lavery.
+Bianca's relationship with Lena ends when Lena returns to Poland and their long distance engagement cannot weather the distance.
+During this time, Bianca's relationship with Maggie subsequently becomes an issue again, as first Maggie had confessed romantic feelings for Bianca but was rejected, but once Bianca realizes that she is still in love with her Maggie is romantically involved with Jonathan Lavery.
 After Bianca helps free Maggie from this abusive relationship, they begin to bond again.
 Though the nature of Bianca and Maggie's relationship is not specified, they, along with Miranda, relocate to Paris in 2005.
-While there, Bianca heads up the international division of Cambias Industries, which Enchantment now owns.
-Bianca and Maggie become lovers and are happy together, but in 2007, Bianca returns to Pine Valley alone.
+While there, Bianca heads up the international division of Cambias Industries, Bianca and Maggie become lovers and are happy together, but in 2007, Bianca returns to Pine Valley alone.
 She states Maggie has cheated on her with another woman.
 Maggie follows her, hoping for reconciliation, but despite loving her, Bianca declines.